YassinRiyazi/Main/doc/WebLog/Why/README.md

 # Why Docy?
-This is Docky.
+This is Docy.
 A multipurpose documentation and simple word processor library.
 Now I need an HTML output, but it can also be expanded to TeX.

 For the reasons behind this library, read the following.